 Meditation for Stress Management

-That way, I can start off the afternoon mentally refreshed instead of waiting until my anxiety levels have risen to a point where I no longer want to meditate because I have so much stuff I need to finish before the day is over.
+That way, I can start the afternoon mentally refreshed instead of waiting until my anxiety levels have risen to a point where I no longer want to meditate because I have so much stuff I need to finish before the day is over.

-Muse Meditation Collection
+Muse Meditation Collections

-As indicated above, the Muse app, in combination with a premium subscription (see below), is loaded with hundreds of meditation sessions.
+The Muse app, in combination with a premium subscription (see below), is loaded with hundreds of meditation sessions.
 So I wanted to give you an overview of some of the most important categories.

 - Mind Meditation to help you calm your mind and get rid of distracting or racing thoughts.